wp-plugins/nomorecaptchas/readme.txt

 == Frequently Asked Questions ==

-= If I'm using the free version, do I still have to register? = Yes.
+= Do I have to register my site to use NoMoreCaptchas? = Yes.
 In order to ensure your site is protected, we must open access to our cloud-based service to your site.
 In order to do that, we need to know you want to connect to us.
-Please take a moment to register.
 It really takes just a minute or two!

 = What makes NoMoreCaptchas different? =
 We don't use traditional Captcha, or problem-solving methods to make a user prove he or she is human.
 Most people find that annoying, and user studies show that 74% of the time, people will abandon a site that makes them solve a Captcha code.